nicklasb/Controller/README.md

 ## Upcoming:

-* Communication: Implement proper protocol for communicating structured sensor data
+* Communication: Implement proper protocol for communicating structured sensor data (might be custom or adhere to MQTT or other)
 * Security: Make it so that the central only discovers peripherals that are a part of the network (currently it is security by dysfunction)
 * Compatibility: Implement support for a lot of different sensors in the peripherals (see that repo)
 * Security: Add some SMS-security feature
+* Multi-com-tech: Add QoS that selects the currently best/appropriate form of communication
+* OOB as standard: Mix technologies, sometimes in conflict with QoS, to add security
 * Quality: Test coverage (no, this is not like writing tests for some web app, sadly)
 * Architecture: Pythonize - When the dust have settled, move invokation details and customization into Python code.
 * Architecture: Modularize - Move all into some proper dependency handling.